pyinvoke/invoke/docs/getting_started.rst

 its commands, or if nonzero return codes should abort execution.

 Some libraries implement this via global module state.
-That approach works in the base case but becomes untenable otherwise, makes testing difficult and error prone, and limits concurrency.
+That approach works in the base case but makes testing difficult and error prone, limits concurrency, and just all-around makes the software more complex to use and extend.

 Invoke encapsulates core program state in a `.Context` object which can be handed to individual tasks.
 It serves as a configuration vector and implements